Dnapert/cccYoloTraining/README.md

        - outputs a graph of number of labels per class in an annotation file
    - get_class_dict.py
        - outputs a dictionary of class names and their corresponding category_id from a json annotation file
-   - remap_classes.py
-       - remaps the category_id's in a json annotation file to be 0 indexed
-       - also easily modified to remap to any index if you've removed classes from the dataset (it is necessary to have the category_id's be 0 indexed for training and not have missing indices)